sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

 poetry install
 ```

-After that there is `lama_venv` environment, where you can test and implement your own code.
+After that, there is `lama_venv` environment, where you can test and implement your own code.
-So, you don't need to rebuild all project every time.
+So, you don't need to rebuild the full project every time.
 Each change in the code will be reflected in the library inside the environment.

 ### Testing